sahilsethi0105/scope-mri/src/README.md

  - For cross-validation, the code will automatically handle resuming from the start of the latest fold/cycle if interrupted, but only if you pass a random seed into the ```seed``` argument (to ensure consistent splitting)
  - The default behavior is for the weights from the epoch with the highest validation accuracy to be retained for inference; these weights are saved regardless of if you have checkpointing on or not
  - Results will be automatically saved to CSV files and TensorBoard logs; exact predictions/logits and labels for each MRI are saved to ```{job_name}_probs.csv``` and ```{job_name}_val_probs.csv``` files to facilitate pushing to GitHub from an HPC, then pulling locally and creating figures in a Jupyter notebook
- - Note that the performance metrics printed and logged to TensorBoard are all at the MRI sequence level.
-Each input MRI may contain several sequences, such as T1 coronal, T2 sagittal, etc.
-   - We select which view (coronal, sagittal, or axial) to use using the ```view``` argument
-   - For each view, we select which sequences to use using the ```sequence_type``` and ```fat_sat``` arguments (we use all available sequences for a given view in our paper, excluding localization/scout/survey sequences); these arguments are ignored for the MRNet dataset as they only have one sequence per view
-   - All dataset splits in this codebase are done at the _MRI_ID_ level, which ensures that sequences from the same original MRI are in the same split
-   - The ```{job_name}_probs.csv``` and ```{job_name}_val_probs.csv``` results files can be used to aggregate predictions from the individual MRI sequences to the MRI_ID level (we simply average the sequence probabilities)
-   - If you train separate models on sagittal, axial, and coronal sequences, you can then combine these final MRI_ID level probabilities (we simply average these across the three views)
-   - A simple version of the ensembling script is provided _**ADD_ENSEMBLE_CODE**_

 ## Tuning
 Filepaths to update in ```labrum_tune.py```: